Anti-society

-Anti-languages are developed by these societies as a means to prevent outsiders from understanding their communication, and as a manner of establishing a subculture that meets the needs of their alternative social structure.
+Alternative anti-societies do not aim to alter the mainstream, and may actively avoid the spread of their norms or ideas.
+This avoidance may include the creation of anti-languages to impede understanding and establish a shared vernacular that meets the needs of their alternative social structure.
 Anti-languages differ from slang and jargon in that they are used solely among ostracised or rebellious social groups including prisoners, criminals, homosexuals, and teenagers.